hfu/otaniemi.vite/dialogue.md

 **🤖 Copilot:**
 - I refreshed the README.md in English, with clear sections, emoji, usage, structure, and setup steps for GitHub users.

+**👩‍✈️ Pilot:** I'd like the buildings to be turquoise, the earth a slightly lighter gray, and the roads a darker gray.

+**🤖 Copilot:**
+- I updated the DARK theme: buildings are now turquoise (#1de9b6), earth is a lighter gray (#393e46), and roads are a darker gray (#888888).
+Please build and check the new color scheme!

+**👩‍✈️ Pilot:** Please add an explanation about THEMES, LIGHT, and DARK to the README.md.
+Add a ## Themes section before the License section.

+**🤖 Copilot:**
+- I added a "Themes" section to the README.md, explaining the THEMES object, the LIGHT and DARK color palettes, and how to switch between them in the code.
+Now users can easily understand and customize the map's color theme!
 ---